 The call for nominations is currently closed

-The Ukraine-Australia Research Fund, Activity 1 - short-term visits, has closed and is not accepting applications.
+The Ukraine-Australia Research Fund has closed and is not accepting applications.

 This activity supports Ukrainian researchers to undertake short-term visits to Australia to engage in research at a host institute, or to attend a conference and program of site visits.
 The Australian host organisation or host conference organiser applies to the Academy for funding to support the direct travel costs for the Ukrainian researchers visit.
 The host is responsible for managing all travel arrangements in consultation with the visiting Ukrainian researchers and funding must be managed through the host’s organisation.
 Applying hosts are encouraged to seek co-contribution support from their institute or conference organising committee to maximise the opportunities available to visiting Ukrainian researchers.